How To Market A Book Online In Three Easy Steps

 But many of them are using book promotion, especially free ebooks, as a lure to make Amazon Associates income.

-In other words, by attracting someone to click on your book, the promoter gets an Amazon cookie, which then helps the promoter gain income from what the visitor buys from Amazon over the next 24-48 hours.
+In other words, by attracting someone to click on your book, the promoter gets an Amazon cookie, which helps the promoter gain income from what the visitor buys from Amazon over the next 24-48 hours.

 Therefore, be careful when choosing a free book promotion service.